Intro: 2 Wheeled Self Balancing Robot

 Following the schematic above, wire to the Arduino Uno clone, the the motor shield L298N, the MPU-6050 and the battery.

-Regarding the coding, you can easily find in Internet the code for this project, that thanks to Kalman Filter and to the PID (Proportional, Integral and Derivative) control, improve the stability of your bot.
+Regarding the coding, you can easily find in Internet the code for this project, that thanks to Kalman Filter and to the PID (Proportional, Integral and Derivative) control, improves the stability of your bot.

 If you don't find it, please subscribe to my Youtube channel and I'll send you straight away.